losuler/futaba/README.md

 Each list entry refers to a user on the server.

-- On Linux you can use `timedatectl --list-timezones` to find the correct timezone.
+- On Linux you can use `timedatectl list-timezones` to find the correct timezone.

 ```yaml
 users: